henriquejosefaria/Classific-oSistemasConexionistas/README.md

-# Classificão de Sistemas Conexionistas
+# Classificacão de Sistemas Conexionistas

 This repository is destined to development of AI for: